How to End a Business Partnership With a Friend

 - If you should sell the business.

 - If one of you should buy the other out.

 - If you should stay partners.

 When you decide to end the partnership, you must put aside any hard feelings while you dissolve the business.
-It can be an emotional time, but don't allow negative feelings to enter into discussions.
-You don't want to ruin the personal relationship with your partner.
+It can be an emotional time but don't allow negative feelings to enter into discussions.
+You don't want to ruin your personal relationship with your partner.

 In many cases, business partnerships go sour after the partners have a breakdown in communication.
 To salvage the relationship, it's important to keep the dialogue going.
 Talk, but listen, too.

 It's not easy to hear what your partner is saying if you're resentful and angry.
 Truly listening and communicating throughout the dissolution of the partnership may preserve your friendship.
 Be clear about what you want to minimize miscommunication.
 Make it clear what your main goals are, whether it's staying friends or making the most money possible from the partnership.